Frequently Asked Questions

 How close are your reproductions to the original sculptures they are copied from?

 The Caproni Collection uses many of the original castings by P.P.
 Caproni and Brother made over 100 years ago to create accurate, first generation copies.
 We use the same old-world tradition of plaster casting, and every replica is a true work of art.
 Our mission is to preserve and continue the important traditions passed down from the Caproni brothers.
 Robert Shure, a renowned sculptor in his own right, and Kathleen Shure have been the owners of the Caproni Collection (formerly the Giust Gallery) since 1992.
+Read more on the About and History pages.

 Display and Maintenance: